paul-hammant/tbd/content/5-min-overview/index.md

 The developer needs to run the build, to prove that they did not break anything with the commit.
 They might have to do a update/pull/sync before they commit/push the changes back to the team's version control server, and additional builds too.
-There's a risk a race condition there, but lets assume there's not for most teams.
+There's a risk a race condition there, but lets assume there is not for most teams.

 ### Code Reviews